7 things to do if your dryer won’t spin

 If your dryer will not spin, read this article before requesting repair service.
 We’ll explore some common reasons your dryer may not be spinning properly and what you can do about it.

 Maybe your dryer stopped spinning in the middle of a cycle or never started spinning to begin with.
 There are several common issues with dryers that may help you identify the problem with yours.
-To help identify what’s wrong with your dryer, consider doing the following:
+To help identify why your dryer drum isn't spinning, consider doing the following:

 - Check the power.
 It may sound simple, but you would be surprised how many times it solves the issue.
 Make sure the power cord is plugged in and hasn’t been knocked loose by a pet or child.
 You’ll also want to check for cord damage, which could cause your dryer to stop working.
 Extension cords can also cause issues by requiring too large a power draw.
 Before moving on, check your circuit breaker to make sure you haven’t tripped a fuse.

 - Listen for noises.
 If your dryer won’t start but you hear a humming sound, it could be a bad drive motor.
 If there is no sound at all, you might need a new start switch (the button on the front panel that you push to turn the dryer on).
 Both of these may require appliance repair.

 - Push the drum by hand.
 Check to see how the drum turns.
 Is it stuck?
 Is it making grinding or squeaking noises when you push it around yourself?
 If so, something may be stuck inside the dryer.
 You may or may not be able to remove it yourself.